 Tapping is often one of the last machining operations on a part and if the tap breaks in a hole, a high value part might have to be scrapped.
-Due to this taps peop high value part might have to be scrapped.
 Due to this, taps need to be reliable and have a predictable tool life.